CSharp-Catalyst/.github/profile/README.md

 # Welcome to Our Innovation Hub

-Our organization was founded by Krish, Lee, and myself as an after-hours side project to explore new techniques and sharpen our development skills.
+Our organization was founded by Krish, Lee, and Allan as an after-hours side project to explore new techniques and sharpen our development skills.
 We believe in challenging the status quo by experimenting with cutting-edge technologies and building solutions that push the boundaries of traditional line-of-business processes.

 ## Our Mission